Roland Pryzbylewski: Season two

 Prez confesses to his father-in-law that his earlier problems had largely been due to dissatisfaction with his traffic police work.
 He tells him that detailed case work had become his passion and that he wants to continue to work major cases.
 When Valchek starts feuding with Frank Sobotka, he requests a detail similar to the previous Barksdale detail.
 As in the previous case, Burrell gives him a team largely consisting of incompetent "humps".

 Prez is given minor authority within the detail, but Lieutenant Grayson will not follow his recommendations on how to proceed.
 Prez tells his father-in-law that the detail is making little progress, and Valchek, after witnessing the unit, demands that Daniels be brought in as the unit commander, threatening Burrell's bid to become police commissioner.

 When the focus of the investigation shifts away from Sobotka, Valchek angrily confronts the detail, berating Prez specifically.
 Prez stands up for their work and punches Valchek.
 With Prez facing charges of insubordination and assaulting a commanding officer, Daniels stands up for him again, pointing out that if there is an official inquiry the FBI agents present during the incident would affirm that Prez hit Valchek only after the latter had shoved and insulted him.
 Valchek agrees that Prez can return to the detail following a written apology and two months of working the midnight shift as a narcotics detective in his district.

 Season three

 Prez joins Daniels' newly formed Major Crimes Unit.
-Late one night, while responding with McNulty to a distress call, Prez fails to properly identify himself and fatally shoots a plainclothes officer in a case of mistaken identity.
+Late one night, while responding with McNulty to a distress call, Prez fails to properly identify himself and kills a plainclothes officer in a case of mistaken identity.
 He is brought up on administrative charges and suspended because the officer was African American, and the shooting is seen as being potentially racially motivated.

 This prompts a hearing from both the courts and the Vanguard (Baltimore's African American police officer union).
 Horrified by what he has done, Prez quits the force despite Daniels, Caroline Massey and Lester Freamon (all of whom are African-American) agreeing to testify that they believe Prez is not a racist.